gcanti/fp-ts/docs/modules/Array.ts.md

 ## intersperse

-Places an element in between members of an array
+Creates a new `Array` placing an element in between members of the input `Array`.

 **Signature**